Share this article:

 This document will be used by the Federation to support our efforts to convince the political system that the industry can comply with new safety guidelines.
 The period before the shutdown where there was widespread coverage of non-compliance by construction workers both on and off construction sites needs to be expunged.

-Please use your access details in form below.
+Please enter your login details below.